swrraab/WRO---FE---2025/README.md

 * Open a new Python program on makecode by clicking on **New Project**.
 Give it a name and select **Python Only** in the code options drop-down.
 Then click on **Create** button.
 ![Creating a new Python program on makecode](/other/image.png)
 * When the program is open, copy the entire content of [`pi2mb_motors_control.py`](/src/pi2mb_motors_control.py) from the `src` folder, on to the new Python program on makecode.
-* Click on **Download** to deploy the binary code to Microbit.
-You will hear an audible beep when the program is loaded to indicated the Microbit has successfully received the code (***Note:*** This is not a default behavior.
-We had included the beep as a way for the Microbit to convey its readiness everytime it starts or is reset.)
+* Click on **Download** button to deploy the binary code to Microbit.
+You will hear an audible beep when the program is loaded to indicated the Microbit has successfully received the code (***Note:*** The audible beep is not a default behavior.
+We included the beep as a way for the Microbit to convey its readiness everytime it starts or is reset)
 * That is all!
-When connected to the Raspberry Pi over USB cable (as shown in the [schematic](/schemes/WRO%20Future%20Engineeers%202025%20-%20Component%20Schematic.png), the program will be ready to transmit to and receive data from the Raspberry Pi and move your car.
+When connected to the Raspberry Pi over USB cable (as shown in the [schematic](/schemes/WRO%20Future%20Engineeers%202025%20-%20Component%20Schematic.png) and powered on, the program will be ready to transmit to and receive data from the Raspberry Pi and move your car.